Aliases for KLC1 Gene

 GeneCards Summary for KLC1 Gene

 KLC1 (Kinesin Light Chain 1) is a Protein Coding gene.
 Diseases associated with KLC1 include medulloblastoma.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Hemostasis.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include microtubule motor activity and tubulin binding.
 An important paralog of this gene is KLC4.